 Students interested in specializing in geographic information systems or in remote sensing, or those seeking a more general background should work closely with their adviser to plan their certificate course work.

-Review Geographic Information Science in the UI General Catalog for information on required course work for the certificate.
+Review Geographic Information Science in the UI General Catalog to learn about required course work for the certificate.